GoaFan77/Enhanced4XModRepo/Readme.txt

 			- Fixed Shattered Moon UI icon.
 		- Fixed a number of typos.
 		- Psychic Possession no longer triggers when the culture center is scuttled.

+1.87	- Increases Antimodule Cruiser XP values to be more in line with other combat frigates, as they can now attack ships.